Create a Viva Connections dashboard in more than one language

-Create a Viva Connections Dashboard that can be viewed in multiple languages.
-Start by enabling the multilingual experience, select languages, and assign translators.
+Create a Viva Connections dashboard that can be viewed in multiple languages.
+Start by enabling the multilingual experience, select languages, and then assign translators.

 Step 2: Enable the multilingual experience and choose languages in Site settings

 Select Settings from the top right, and then select Site information.